 The database features three major new innovations: (i) an inventory of taxes and duties (rate, base and exemptions) payable during the prospecting phase and mining phase of a gold mining project; (ii) an entirely new level of historical depth; and (iii) the link between each piece of tax information and its legal source.

 The database gives useful insight into the evolution of gold mining tax systems; compares gold mining tax systems of different African countries; compare gold mining taxation between different mining projects in the same country; and assesses the mineral resource rent sharing between investors and governments.

-You can read more about the project here and find the summary of the related ICTD Working Paper 39 below:
+You can read about the resulting ICTD Working Paper 39 below:

 Governments that lack the capacity to mine resources themselves have to attract foreign direct investment.
 However, since resources are not renewable countries need to capture a ‘fair’ share of mineral resource rent to promote their development.
 While the sharp rise of the world prices of most minerals (in particular, gold, copper, iron and bauxite) multiplied the global turnover of the mining sector by 4.6 between 2002 and 2010, tax revenue earned by African governments from the non-renewable natural resource sector only grew by a factor of 1.15 (Mansour 2014).
 The sharing of mineral resource rent between governments and investors is often criticised for being unfavourable to African governments.
 But what do we really know about the sharing of mineral resource rent in Africa?
 The aim of this study is to review theoretical and empirical studies on rent sharing in Africa, and to note their limitations regarding knowledge of the actual sharing of mineral rent.